 Mike Kellerman comes around and makes the realisation that he is now a zombie.
 He encounters Brent Guthrie, another zombie who also has the capacity to think and speak (thanks to their having been injected with an experimental serum).
 Realising that three years is missing from his life, Mike wants to get back to his girlfriend Ellie and propose to her as he was planning to do before he was killed.
 Brent persuades him that being a zombie should not be an impediment to this and so they set out on a cross-country pilgrimage to Michigan to find Ellie.
 However, on their trail is the zombie hunter Thomas who has been given orders to capture them.

 Deadheads comes from The Pierce Brothers, Brett and Drew.
-The Pierce Brothers are the son of Bart Pierce who worked as photographic effects supervisor on the original The Evil Dead (1981).
-This makes Deadheads literally a second generation zombie film.
-Brett had previously co-directed the horror comedy Dead/Undead (2002), while both brothers had come together to co-direct one of the segments of the anthology Secrets of Fenville (2003).
+The Pierce Brothers are the sons of Bart Pierce who worked as photographic effects supervisor on the original The Evil Dead (1981).
+(This is something that makes Deadheads literally a second generation zombie film).
+Brett had previously co-directed the horror comedy Dead/Undead (2002), while both brothers came together to co-direct one of the segments of the anthology Secrets of Fenville (2003).
+The Pierce Brothers subsequently went on to direct a further horror film with the surprisingly good The Wretched (2019).